VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

     2. **tags** - {<valid tag>:value, <valid_tag>: value,... }
     3. **update_version** - True/False.
 Default to False.
-If set to True and if any of the tags update an existing tag value the older value would be preserved as part of tag version history
+If set to True and if any of the tags update an existing tag value the older value would be preserved as part of tag version history. **NOTE:** This is a placeholder.
+       Current version does not support versioning.

 7. Add tags to multiple topics
 ------------------------------